 William Tincup asked me what I do when a prospect asks me to “sharpen your pencil” (i.e. provide price point breaks).
 My answer is that I copy and paste the 12 tips above and send it to them.
 Then, I emphasize that I’ll gladly give them one final discounted quote but that’ll be the best final offer.
 In my experience, it’s usually a bad deal if the prospect and I are nickel-and-diming back and forth.

 Why I wrote this?

 Here at Ongig, we believe that if we know something potentially valuable to others (e.g. info on discounts!), then we should share it.
-If you’d like to find out more about Ongig’s solutions (our SaaS software eliminates boring and biased job descriptions), please reach out through the demo request form at Ongig.
+So, if you’d like to find out more about Ongig’s solutions (our SaaS software eliminates boring and biased job descriptions), please reach out through the demo request form at Ongig.
 Or, if you have other ideas on SaaS software discounts, please comment below.
 I’ll review and add them to the list.
 And thanks!